Frequently Asked Questions - Construction-Related Permit Search

 - Closed: The permit is closed.
 Construction and required inspections have been completed and any outstanding defects have been addressed.
 Audit program permits are included in this category.
 Permits in an audit program may not have had all standard inspections performed as a result of a more formal audit inspection process which allows for fewer inspections for builders/contractors who have a history of compliant construction.

 - Expired: The permit has expired.
 A permit becomes expired when no work has proceeded within a specific timeframe

 - Closed with an incomplete inspection: This is a subcategory of closed permits and includes those that were closed through a 'bulk' closing process and/or with no final inspections.
 The typical permit process requires applicants/building owners to initiate requests for inspections at various points during the construction process.
 When this has not occurred, and/or City resources were not sufficient to initiate further engagement, the City grouped certain permits and chose to close these permits despite their incomplete inspection processes.
 Current and potential property owners should be aware that construction under this closure status does not represent the standard inspection protocol.

 A: Not necessarily.
-However, because the work was not inspected, the City cannot confirm it was constructed safely.
+However, the work was not audited by the City through the inspections process.

 A: The City cannot make recommendations about whether you should purchase a home or building but we do recommend that the current building owner arrange to have inspections performed for the 'closed with an incomplete inspection' permit before selling.
 This would ensure the permit can be closed before any real estate transaction takes place.

 Whether you are requesting the inspection as the original permit applicant or not, if only one inspection is required, no further cost would be incurred because this would be included in the original cost of the permit.
 However, if additional inspections are required due to defects, etc., additional fees may be charged.
 Refer to the Planning, Development and Building Fees and Charges